tksh164/alter-rdp-client/README.md

     Expand-Archive alter-x.y.z.zip
     ```

-4. Put the extracted files anywhere you like.
+4. Put the extracted folder `alter-x.y.z` anywhere you like.

+5. Run the `alter.exe` in the extracted folder.

-    If you don't need this app anymore, you can uninstall it by deleting the app's folder.
+6. If you don't need this app anymore, you can uninstall this app by deleting the `alter-x.y.z` folder.

 ## 📋 Supported operating systems